Azure-Samples/spring-ai-samples/README.md

 ```bash
 http localhost:8080/<target endpoint>
 ```
-You can dig deeper into each project with specific instructions/examples on the project's page.
+You can dig deeper into each project with specific instructions/examples on that project's page.

 Enjoy!